 This would be delicious with with my

 LUNCHBOX TIP: This soup travels well in a thermos for lunch!

-PALEO OPTION: I have use half sweet potato and half cauliflower to replace the white potato in this, and any grain free flour can be used..I would suggest part almond, part coconut (reduce by 2 tablespoons, coconut flour is more absorbent).
-For AIP, use only cauliflower, and only use a small amount of coconut flour if you want it thicker!
+PALEO OPTION: I have use half sweet potato and half cauliflower to replace the white potato in this, and any grain free flour can be used..I would suggest cassava flour.
+For AIP, use only cauliflower.
 Leave the butter out, unless you tolerate ghee!

 **It is important to note that ‘plain‘ non-dairy milks often contain some sugar.
 For savory dishes like this, I like to be sure and use an ‘unsweetened‘ variety, which will be stated explicitly on the carton.
 You can also look at the grams of sugar on the nutrition label to be sure.